ogobrecht/d3-force-apex-plugin/README.md

 Please refer to the [documentation](https://ogobrecht.github.io/d3-force-apex-plugin/) for more informations on how to get started and an overview of all graph methods.
 Please use for all comments and discussions the [issues functionality on GitHub](https://github.com/ogobrecht/d3-force-apex-plugin/issues).

-### 3.1.0 (2019-02-xx)
+### 3.1.0 (2019-04-xx)

 - New option forceTimeLimit ([API reference](https://ogobrecht.github.io/d3-force-apex-plugin/module-API.html#.forceTimeLimit))
-- Nodes have now also a background color when an background image is defined
+- Nodes have now also a background color when an background image is defined (useful for images with transparency)
+- New Link attribute LABEL, which is rendered as a text along the link path and fires the link click event when clicked (the label is easier to click then the link itself - so we have here a usability improvement)

-Thanks are going to github.com/Ignacius68 for both ideas.
+Thanks are going to github.com/Ignacius68 for all the ideas and feedback.

 ### 3.0.0 (2018-11-26)